-1.2.1.1 Specify a Stan model
+3.1.1 Instantiate the Stan model, assemble the data

-The: CmdStanModel class manages the Stan program and its corresponding compiled executable.
+The CmdStanModel class manages the Stan program and its corresponding compiled executable.
 It provides properties and functions to inspect the model code and filepaths.
 By default, the Stan program is compiled on instantiation.